Jonathan2251/lbd/source/gpu.rst

    saxpy<<<(N+255)/256, 256>>>(N, 2.0, d_x, d_y);

-This launches the kernel with thread blocks containing 256 threads, and uses
+This launches the kernel with Thread Blocks containing 256 threads, and uses
-integer arithmetic to determine the number of thread blocks needed to process
+integer arithmetic to determine the number of Thread Blocks needed to process
 all `N` elements in the arrays.
 The expression `(N+255)/256` ensures full
 coverage of the input data.